d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 a small number of models to each other, real-world test data is seldom discarded after just one use.
 We can seldom afford a new test set for each round of experiments.

+The common practice to address this problem is to split our data three ways, incorporating a *validation set* in addition to the training and test sets.

 The result is a murky practice where the boundaries between validation and test data are worryingly ambiguous.